 Doum is a small palm tree in North Africa.
 The fiber it produces is also called doum in Morocco.
 Halfa, the Arabic word, is also correct.
-The plant looks like esparto, which the Spanish use to produce similar products.
+The plant looks like Esparto grass, which the Spanish use to produce similar products.

-I took the opposite picture in the Moroccan Atlas mountains near Marrakesh.
+I took the picture of the doum palm tree in the Moroccan Atlas Mountains near Marrakesh.

 The perennial grass grows in clumps in arid areas.

-Local people harvested the esparto leaves and then dried them according to the season and the weather.
+Local people harvested the palm leaves in May, June and July.
+Then, they dried them according to the season and the weather.

 From the Wild Plant to the Natural Braided Fiber